MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/service-workers/index.md

 1. Open the service worker you are debugging.
 1. Choose the **Network** button to open up the [request routing experience](#network).
-1. Use the **respondWith** dropdowns for fetch event request and response information.
+1. Use the **respondWith** dropdown arrows for fetch event request and response information.

 The **Network** tool displays the network requests that went through the service worker you are debugging.
 The automatic filter is a way to narrow down your exploration.